Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 ### Simple Inheritance.
 - It typically includes a single parent class (superclass) and a single child class (subclass).
-- But, it can have more that one child classes.
 - The emphasis is on the number of parent classes, i.e there should be only one parent class.

+### Hierarchical Inheritance
+- When there are more than 1 child classes, but only a single parent class.

 ### Multi-level Inheritance.
 - It typically includes a set of